 Item Options Description Project Name Enter text The user enters a name for the project.
 Product Name Select jobs to display Shows all open jobs.
-Product ID Cannot be edited The Product ID is part of the job ticket and is automatically created by the Fiery server.
 Customer List of available customers from the Metrix database.
 Customers entered into the Metrix database can be selected to associate with the currently open project.
-Product type Flat Folded This is determined by the number of pages in the job.
-One or two pages are always flat work.
-Two pages or any multiple of two can be either flat work, folded, or a bound booklet.
-Bound - Saddle Stitch Bound - Perfect A bound saddle-stitched, or perfect, job is dependent on the available folding equipment.
+Product Type Flat Folded Bound - Saddle Stitch Bound - Perfect The type of finished product.
+This is determined by the sheet size and the number of pages in the job.
+A bound saddle-stitched, or perfect job is dependent on the available folding equipment.
+Note: For a one page job, only the Flat option is displayed in the dropdown menu.
+For jobs that have pages in the range of two-seven, the Flat or Folded option can be displayed.
+For jobs that consist of eight pages or more and the page count is divisible by four, the Bound options are displayed.
 Binding Side Left Left (Calendar) Right Right (Calendar) If the job requires bound work, you can specify the side of the binding edge in the layout.
+Note: If the job is flat work, the Binding Side property field will not be displayed.
 Combine Pages Cannot be edited Can be used to create a folded product from a two-page flat job, such as a map, when changing the number of pages field from 2 to 16, 24, 32, etc. Required quantity Enter number of copies required.
 The default is 1,000.
 Finished Width Enter size The width of the finished job.
 If you change the height or the width of the finished job, Metrix Quick Impose changes the layout.
 Scaling is not possible.
 If you make the height and width smaller, Metrix centers and crops the content.
 Finished Height Enter size The height of the finished job.